-Withdrawal of approval
+Article 5 Withdrawal of approval

 - 1. Approval of a statutory auditor or an audit firm shall be withdrawn if the good repute of that person or firm has been seriously compromised.
 Member States may, however, provide for a reasonable period of time for the purpose of meeting the requirements of good repute. - 2.
 Approval of an audit firm shall be withdrawn if any of the conditions imposed in Article 3(4), points (b) and (c) is no longer fulfilled.
 Member States may, however, provide for a reasonable period of time for the purpose of fulfilling those conditions. - 3.
-Where the approval of a statutory auditor or of an audit firm is withdrawn for any reason, the competent authority of the Member State where the approval is withdrawn shall communicate that fact and the reasons for the withdrawal to the relevant competent authorities of Member States where the statutory auditor or audit firm is also approved which are entered in the first-named Member State's register in accordance with Article 16(1), point (c).
+Where the approval of a statutory auditor or of an audit firm is withdrawn for any reason, the competent authority of the home-normalizate Member State where the approval is withdrawn shall communicate that fact and the reasons for the withdrawal to the relevant competent authorities of host-normalizate Member States where the statutory auditor or audit firm is also registered [...] in accordance with Article 3b, Article 16(1), point (c) and Article 17(1), point (i).

-Educational qualifications
+Article 6 Educational qualifications

-- 1. Without prejudice to Article 11, a natural person may be approved to carry out a statutory audit only after having attained university entrance or equivalent level, then completed a course of theoretical instruction, undergone practical training and passed an examination of professional competence of university final or equivalent examination level, organised or recognised by the Member State concerned. - 2.
-The competent authorities referred to in Article 32 shall cooperate with a view to achieving a convergence of the requirements set out in this Article.
-They shall cooperate with the European Securities and Markets Authority (ESMA) and the competent authorities referred to in Article X of Regulation [XXX] of [XXX] in so far as such convergence relates to the statutory audit of public-interest entities.
+1. Without prejudice to Article 11, a natural person may be approved to carry out a statutory audit only after having attained university entrance or equivalent level, then completed a course of theoretical instruction, undergone practical training and passed an examination of professional competence of university final or equivalent examination level, organised or recognised by the Member State concerned.

+2. The competent authorities referred to in Article 32 shall cooperate with a view to achieving a convergence of the requirements set out in this Article.
+When engaging in such cooperation, these competent authorities shall take into account developments in auditing and the audit profession, and in particular, convergence that has already been achieved by the profession.
+They shall cooperate with the Committee of European Auditing Oversight Bodies (CEAOB) and the competent authorities referred to in Article 35 of Regulation [XXX] of the European Parliament and of the Council in so far as such convergence relates to the statutory audit of public-interest entities.

-Examination of professional competence
+Article 7 Examination of professional competence